Energy Performance Certificates: guide

 Requirements

-The Energy Performance of Buildings (Scotland) Regulations 2008 set out the regulations related to EPCs.
-An EPC must be produced:
+The Energy Performance of Buildings (Scotland) Regulations 2008 set out the regulations relating to EPCs.

-Any commercial sales or letting advert for a building must include the EPC rating, or ‘energy performance indicator’.
-This must also be provided to anyone to enquires about buying or leasing the building.
+Any commercial sales or letting advert for a building must include the EPC rating, or 'energy performance indicator'.
+This must also be provided to anyone who enquires about buying or leasing the building.
 For a home or domestic building, this is the Energy Efficiency Rating.
 For a non-domestic building, this is the Energy Performance Rating.

-An EPC must also be obtained and displayed in a building over 250 m² in area, which is occupied by a public authority and frequently visited by the public.
-The EPC is valid for 10 years and does not have to be updated during this time.
-If improvements have been made the building owner may choose to update the EPC, particularly if the building is to be sold or re-let.
+An EPC is valid for 10 years and does not need to be updated during this time.
+If improvements have been made, the building owner may choose to update the EPC voluntarily, particularly if the building is to be sold or re-let.

 Penalties